 – a luma location ( xB, yB ) specifying the top-left luma sample of the current block relative to the top-left luma sample of the current picture,

 – a variable log2PbSize specifying the size of the current luma prediction block.

-Table -1 specifies the value for the intra prediction mode and the associated names.
+Table F-1 specifies the value for the intra prediction mode and the associated names.